Gilmore Girls: Change of showrunner

 In 2006, the WB merged with UPN to form a new network, The CW.
-Gilmore Girls survived the merger, being selected as one of seven WB shows to be transferred for a new season, but it resulted in a significant change.
-In April that year, it was announced that Amy Sherman-Palladino and her husband Daniel Palladino could not come to an agreement with The CW and would be leaving the show when their contracts expired that summer.
+Gilmore Girls survived the merger, selected as one of seven WB shows to be transferred for a new season, but it resulted in a significant change.
+In April that year, it was announced that Sherman-Palladino and her husband could not reach an agreement with The CW and would leave the show when their contracts expired that summer.
 Journalist Michael Ausiello said of the decision: "The thought of Gilmore Girls heading into what is likely to be its final season (and its first on a brand-new network) without its mama or her right-hand man is unfathomable."
 Discussing the departure later, Sherman-Palladino reflected on the contract dispute in an interview with Vulture, saying:

 It was a botched negotiation.
 It really was about the fact that I was working too much.
 I was going to be the crazy person who was locked in my house and never came out.
 I heard a lot of 'Amy doesn't need a writing staff because she and Dan Palladino write everything!'
 I thought, That's a great mentality on your part, but if you want to keep the show going for two more years, let me hire more writers.
 By the way, all this shit we asked for?
 They had to do [it] anyway when we left.
 They hired this big writing staff and a producer-director onstage.
 That's what bugged me the most.
 They wound up having to do what we'd asked for anyway, and I wasn't there.

 David S. Rosenthal, who worked on the show as a writer and producer for season 6, was selected by Sherman-Palladino to replace her as showrunner.
 Commenting on this change, an article in Wired says: "the Palladinos had written the majority of the episodes up to that point, and their distinctive rhythms and obsessions were what defined Gilmore Girls.
 What remains after their departure is something that seems like Gilmore Girls Adjacent more than anything."